what3words/w3w-swift-components/Documentation/options.md

 ----------------
 `inputType(W3WInputType)` is used if you are calling autosuggest with the output of a particular voice recognition system.
 It doesn't apply to this component library

-`numberOfResults(Int)` sets the munber of results returned in an autosuggest call.
-It defaults to 3 and it is reccomended that applicaitons use this for best results and user experience.
+`numberOfResults(Int)` sets the number of results returned in an autosuggest call.
+It defaults to 3 and it is reccomended that applicaitons use the default for best results and user experience.

 `numberFocusResults(Int)` sets the number of results that will be sorted by the focus option.
-It is reccomended that applicaitons use this for best results and user experience.
+It is reccomended that applicaitons do not use this, and let the system choose, for best results and user experience.

 `preferLand(Bool)` defaults to true.
 Unless your application deals mostly with locations in the ocean it's best to leave this default.